Open-MBEE/mms-alfresco/mms-ent/docs/SingleServerDeploy.md

 5. Check the state of the elasticsearch service
     * `curl -XGET 'http://localhost:9200/_cluster/state?pretty'`

-## Install and configure Postgresql 9.3.x (Optional if using the Alfresco installer which includes Postgresql)
+## Install Postgresql 9.3.x (Optional if using the Alfresco installer which includes Postgresql)
 1. Run the following commands as root:
     * `yum -y https://yum.postgresql.org/9.3/redhat/rhel-7-x86_64/pgdg-centos93-9.3-3.noarch.rpm`
     * `yum -y install postgresql93 postgresql93-server postgresql93-contrib postgresql93-libs`
     * `systemctl enable postgresql-9.3`
     * `postgresql93-setup initdb`
     * `systemctl start postgresql-9.3`

+## Configure Postgresql
+1. If postgres was installed from Alfresco installer, use the full path for psql
     * Connect to the PostgreSQL server and:
     * Create a `mms` user (referenced by pg.user in your `mms-ent/mms.properties` file) with role of `CREATEDB`
        * Ensure you set a password (referenced by pg.pass)